Lifestyle guru B. Smith was diagnosed with early onset Alzheimer's. See how she and her husband and business partner are fighting back.

 In the present, however, is also the anger and sadness that caregivers can experience.
 Gasby says caregivers need to acknowledge and accept these emotions as valid.
 “Know that you’re going to get angry,” he advises.
 “Because you’re looking at the same person and the disease is so seductively insidious that you’ll have moments of clarity that will remind you of where you were [compared to now] and you’ll get upset and you have to forgive yourself for being upset.”

-Gasby his anger can be a positive emotion.
+Gasby says anger can be a positive emotion.
 “Anger is a good thing when it’s directed at the right thing.
 I can’t get angry at her, but I can be angry at the situation and be sympathetic to others [going through the same thing].
 It mobilizes you, it energizes you to try to do what’s better for others.”

 He and Smith have been sharing their journey publicly to raise awareness for the lack of Alzheimer’s research funding.
 Noted Alzheimer’s researcher Dr. Rudolph E. Tanzi writes in the foreword to Before I Forget that Alzheimer’s researchers get less than $250 million, compared to the $6-12 billion the federal government spends on cancer, heart disease and AIDS.